ubclaunchpad/rocket2/docs/Deployment.rst

 Rocket 2 is currently hosted by an AWS EC2 t2.micro instance.
-Since this is a single-threaded application with a single worker thread, there is not much of a reason to go for anything more. **Note: Adding more worker threads may cause “minor” issues such as the scheduler running more than once, weird exceptions, and may prevent the server from running in some cases, which is why increasing the number of worker threads beyond 1 is not recommended.**
+Since this is a single-threaded application with a single worker thread, there is not much of a reason to go for anything more. **Note: Adding more worker threads may cause "minor" issues such as the scheduler running more than once, weird exceptions, and may prevent the server from running in some cases, which is why increasing the number of worker threads beyond 1 is not recommended.**